Dept. of Conflict Resolution Studies

 As a professor, trainer, researcher, practitioner, and world-class expert in mediation and conflict resolution with two decades of work in the field, she is a nationally and internationally sought out speaker and trainer.
 She was interviewed and appeared on NBC’s Today Show to discuss peace in a diverse world.

-She is committed to providing service in the community and as such she is the Director of the Conflict Resolution Community of Practice Working Group, which is a Department of Conflict Studies’ Working Group devoted to a movement for Positive CHANGE in Communities.
+She is committed to providing service in the community and as such she is the Director of the Conflict Resolution Community of Practice Working Group, which is a Department of Conflict Resolution Studies Working Group devoted to a movement for Positive CHANGE in Communities.
 She welcomes anyone with a passion to promote change in communities to join.
+She is currently a co-director with Dr. Hoch of the NSU Student Group- Green Sharks, a NSU student group with a mission for sustainability and environmental consciousness.
 Further details of past and present programs are provided on the website.

 Dr. Georgakopoulos conducts extensive research in conflict resolution and works as a professional practitioner, trainer, and conflict resolution specialist in the following contexts: multinational organizations, school systems, healthcare organizations, family systems, governmental agencies, religious organizations, community-based organizations, and international organizations.
 She delivers a wide range of alternative dispute resolution programs.
 She is committed to offering quality educational programs to her students.